 - ancient woodland and veteran trees

 - freshwater pearl mussels

 You need to apply for a development licence if your plans affect badgers.
 However for other non-European Protected Species, you can’t apply for a development licence.
-In some circumstances Natural England will consider issuing a licence where conservation benefit will result for the affected species eg water vole.
+In some circumstances Natural England will consider issuing a licence where there’s a conservation benefit for the affected species, such as the water vole.